 The following is a list of some of the recent research events organized by the department with direct links to more information:

 RIP Lectures - Durham University is pleased to host a guest lecture series as part of the north-east centre for the Royal Institute of Philosophy.
 The lecture series attracts top speakers from around the world.
-Here are a couple of examples from this year's programme.
+Here are some recent examples.

 23rd October 2013 Peter van Inwagen (Notre Dame)

 CHMD Research Seminars - The Centre for the History of Medicine and Disease, associated with the philosophy department through our research into the history and philosophy of science and medicine, holds a research series throughout the year.
 See here for details.

 Our department has organized and hosted a broad range of research conferences and workshops, either as stand-alone events or as part of on-going projects.
 Recent and coming events include the following.
 Further information relating to forthcoming events can be accessed here:

 - Hume and Naturalism workshop (16th to 17th July 2015)

 - Making the Most of Evidence in Education - CHESS Workshop (08th June 2015)

 - Virtuous Adversariality: Virtues in Philosophical Practice (26th May 2015)